MediaUncovered/NewsAnalysis/README.md

 This will create a docker container that will install all the requirements from requirements.txt and runs the newsAnalysis.run.py file.
 The generated data will be stored in the ./data dir that is created by this process.

+## Packaging

+To package newsanalysis into a wheel run `python setup.py bdist bdist_wheel`.
+The wheel file will then be saved under `dist/newsanalysis-<VERSION>-py3-none-any.whl`.

+You can then install the package in your other environments using `pip install <PATH-TO-PACKAGE>`